 A single fish swam to him.
 It was beautiful; it glowed with an internal light.
 The fish looked directly into his eyes.
 He stared back, barely hanging on to consciousness.

 And then suddenly a surge of energy went through him.
 His wounds closed, and his lungs were filled with air.
 The fish turned and swam off.
 And the sailor kicked up to the surface of the water.

 The battle that we are examining for this one is a lower mana cap at 24, plus:

 Equal Opportunity: All Monsters have the Opportunity ability.

 Spreading Fury: All Monsters have the Enrage ability.

 This is a unique set that allows the lowest health to be the target, while at the same time, enraging the targets that do get hit, having high power and high health helps on this one.

-Here is the quick link to the battle: (Link) however, I will break it down, then you might want to watch again.
+Here is the quick link to the battle, from the Modern Silver League: (Link) however, I will break it down, then you might want to watch again.